-Generally, imports and exports are transactions involving the exchange or goods or services between residents and non-residents of St Helena.
+Generally, imports and exports are transactions involving the exchange of goods or services between residents and non-residents of St Helena.
 For goods, imports and exports are usually recorded whenever a commodity crosses St Helena's boundaries, typically a border entry point, or a 'bonded' warehouse (a place where goods liable to import taxes are stored until those taxes are paid).
+For the purpose of St Helena's import statistics, the date of customs duty assessment is usually taken to be a reasonable estimate of the date at which the commodity has effectively crossed the border.